MaliaPagley/scrimba-counter-app/README.md

 # scrimba-counter-app

- This app allows the user to increment a number count and save the number below to log your counts.
+Scrimba Course Project: This app allows the user to increase the count and save the number below to log each count.